Anissamen

-Many healing effects are ascribed to anise – or rather its fruits, the anise seeds.
-It is often combined with other medicinal herbs that have a similar effect in finished products such as aniseed capsules or aniseed tea.
-These include, for example, fennel and caraway.
+Anise - or rather its fruit, the anise seeds - are said to have many medicinal properties.
+It is often combined with other medicinal herbs with similar effects in ready-made products such as anise capsules or anise tea.
+These include fennel and caraway, for example.

 Anise for stomach pain, flatulence and constipation

-Anise has an antispasmodic and relaxing effect, which is why it is used in the gastrointestinal area for stomach pain, stomach ulcers, nausea, feeling of fullness, flatulence and constipation.
-The effect on these digestive problems is proven by studies.
-When taking aniseed in the form of tea or aniseed powder, both pain in the digestive tract and flatulence can be relieved.
+Anise has an antispasmodic and relaxing effect, which is why it is used in the gastrointestinal area for stomach pain, stomach ulcers, nausea, bloating, flatulence and constipation.
+Its effect on these digestive complaints has been proven by studies.
+Taking anise seeds in the form of tea or anise seed powder can relieve both pain in the digestive tract and flatulence.

 Anise for coughs, colds and bronchitis

-Due to its expectorant effect, anise is used in natural medicine for coughs, bronchitis, colds or sinus infections.
-The essential oil curbs inflammation in the airways and helps to loosen the stuck mucus from the bronchi or the blocked nose.
-Coughing can be better solved with this home remedy, cold symptoms such as a cold can be alleviated naturally.
-Even with fever, the tea made from the aniseed should have a positive effect and help reduce the fever.
+Due to its expectorant effect, anise is used in natural medicine for coughs, bronchitis, colds and sinusitis.
+The essential oil reduces inflammation in the respiratory tract and helps to loosen stuck mucus from the bronchi or blocked nose.
+This home remedy can help to clear coughs and relieve cold symptoms such as a runny nose in a completely natural way.
+Tea made from anise seeds is also said to have a positive effect on fever and help reduce fever.
 The antibacterial effect of anise supports the immune system in fighting bacteria, so that a cold may subside more quickly.

 order now

-Make a contribution to improving the air we breathe during these times.
+Please do your part to improve the air we breathe during these times.

-We have the power to do a lot with a little!
+We have the power to achieve a lot with very little!

-We, the Dampfofenmanufaktur, want to do something good, to make the old household remedies a daily companion again.
+We at the steam oven manufacturer want to do something good and make old household remedies a daily companion again.

-That's why we donate 5% for every product purchased in our shop for sustainable selected environmental projects here on site.
+That's why we donate 5% of every product purchased in our shop to selected sustainable environmental projects right here on site.